 How do you think your experience as a GAF scholar will help you achieve your future goals?

-Receipt of a George Alexander Foundation scholarship has enabled me to pursue my education in a world-class research environment.
-The ongoing financial security that the scholarship provided has allowed me to dedicate my time to my studies.
-As a result, I was able to work towards completing my undergraduate degree and achieving the high academic outcomes that I expect of myself.
 The qualifications that I will obtain through the University of Tasmania will enable me to actively seek out employment in future years.
-Combined with further education and post-graduate study, I believe that I will be well positioned to secure employment within the health sector, enabling me to fulfil my personal goals and contribute to our society by helping to relieve Australia’s disease burden.
+Combined with further education and post-graduate study, I believe that I will be well-positioned to secure employment within the health sector, enabling me to fulfil my personal goals and contribute to our society by helping to relieve Australia's disease burden.

-What would you say to students currently considering applying for a George Alexander Foundation scholarship?
+What would you say to students considering applying for a George Alexander Foundation scholarship?

 To those students currently considering whether to apply for a George Alexander Foundation scholarship, I would say this… please do!
 Opportunities like this are often few and far between.
-I believe that it is important for you give yourself each and every opportunity towards furthering your education, because you never know where such an opportunity might take you!
+I believe that it is important for you to give yourself each and every opportunity to further your education because you never know where such an opportunity might take you!

-Gaze into the crystal ball…where do you see yourself 10 years from now?
+Gaze into the crystal ball…where do you see yourself ten years from now?